 But, can we get a good gameplay with what we have?
 Can a DK1 or DK2 live up to our expectations?
 What we essentially want from the game is immersion, right?
 You want to rift yourself into the game without ever wanting to leave the game world.
 GTA 5 lets you do that, Elite: Dangerous succeeds in that.
 But can iRacing be one of those games?

 Yes, it totally can. iRacing is one of the first games out there that developed a support for Oculus Rift head-mounted display.
-If you go to their site, and look at the picture you will see an old DK1, while still having an old link oculusvr.com (now it is oculus.com).
+If you go to their site (Update 2018: Removed the dead link) and look at the picture you will see an old DK1, while still having an old link oculusvr.com (now it is oculus.com).
 It is not a port or a VR injector that lets you play triple-A titles with a Rift headset, it is a full-on official native support.
 This is a first good sign.

 iRacing feel with the Oculus Rift

 I was looking at “Teens React” episode where they were equipped with DK2.
 At that time they were trying to play Alien: Isolation in VR.
-Goal of the game was to survive for as long possible and get from point A to point B without getting murdered by a walking saliva dripping 3Dhead.
+The goal of the game was to survive for as long possible and get from point A to point B without getting murdered by a walking saliva dripping 3Dhead.
 When they started to move, all I could think was “Please, for the love of god, use your head”.
 And no, I am not talking about the thinking part.
 I am talking about using your head to look around faster.
-You’ll be more efficient, more reactive, and much more useful if only you would have turned you head.
+You’ll be more efficient, more reactive, and much more useful if only you had turned your head.
 Now that I think about it, the fact that it’s a horror game, may have played the part in it.

 Still, IF you know how to play with an Oculus Rift (which I think will become a skill that needs to be acquired), getting an even better lap performance that on a regular monitor will not be hard.